alburtwang/specs/schema-layer/data-structures/hashmap.md

 ### `hashAlg`

-* The default supported hash algorithm for writing IPLD HashMaps is the x64 form of the 128-bit [MurmurHash3](https://github.com/aappleby/smhasher), identified by the multihash name ['murmur3-128'](https://github.com/multiformats/multicodec/blob/master/table.csv).
+* The default supported hash algorithm for writing IPLD HashMaps is the x64 form of the 128-bit [MurmurHash3](https://github.com/aappleby/smhasher) (identified by the multihash name ['murmur3-128'](https://github.com/multiformats/multicodec/blob/master/table.csv)).
 Note the x86 form will produce different output so should not be confused with the x64 form.
 Additionally, [some JavaScript implementations](https://cimi.io/murmurhash3js-revisited/) do not correctly decompose UTF-8 strings into their constituent bytes for hashing so will not produce portable results.
 * Pluggability of hash algorithms is encouraged to allow users to switch switch if their use-case has a compelling reason.
 Such pluggability requires the supply of an algorithm that takes Bytes and returns Bytes.
 Users changing the hash algorithm need to be aware that such pluggability restricts the ability of other implementations to read their data since matching hash algorithms also need to be supplied on the read-side.

 ### `bitWidth`